Create a Windows Clipboard Monitor in C# using SetClipboardViewer

 The SetClipboardViewer Function

-window to the chain of Clipboard Viewers.
-Clipboard Viewer
+chain of Clipboard Viewers.
+Clipboard Viewer windows receive a

 message whenever the content of the Clipboard changes.

-The hWndNewViewer parameter is the handle to the
+parameter is the handle to the window to be

 Setting up the Clipboard Viewer